Secondary Glazing Cardiff.

-Simply put, a low U-Value means that you will have an easier time keeping your house at the right temperature.
+A low U-Value means that you will have an easier time keeping your house at the right temperature.
 A well-insulated building is also less expensive to heat and maintain due to lower energy bills.
 This reduces CO2 emissions as well.
 It's good for both your bank balance and our environment.

 At the moment, you probably have solutions such as closing blinds or curtains and taping plastic across the windows.
-You already know that those solutions offer benefit so imagine how it will feel with purpose-built secondary glazing that looks fabulous, is easy to use and doesn't have gaps for the cold air to escape from.
+You already know that those solutions offer benefits so imagine how it will feel with purpose-built secondary glazing that looks fabulous, is easy to use and doesn't have gaps for the cold air to escape from.

-You've probably become so used to it that you are unaware of the continuous noise that occurs from traffic, mowing lawns and even trains if you live close to a railway.
+You've probably become so used to it that you are unaware of the continuous noise from traffic, mowing lawns and even trains if you live close to a railway.
 You'll be amazed at how much calmer your home feels with less background noise.
 The optimum noise protection in secondary glazing comes from installing with 100-150mm gap between the primary window and secondary glazing with 6.8mm acoustic glass.
 This combination could give you a reduction of 20db.

 Old windows tend to be vulnerable if you're unlucky enough to be targeted by a burglar.
 Secondary glazing adds another layer of security with the addition of more glass that cannot be opened if they penetrate the primary windows.
-Secondary glazing can be locked from inside to improve security.
+Secondary glazing can be locked from the inside to improve security.
 The presence of the secondary glazing sends a visible signal that you will not be an easy target.